Billkyriaf/computer_architecture_2/README.md

 ## 2.1 Execution time

-The time that the time it takes the program to run on the emulated processor, not the time it takes the gem5 to perform the emulation
+The time that the it takes the program to run on the emulated processor, not the time it takes the gem5 to perform the emulation

 | BenchMarks | Execution time (s) |
 | :---: | :---: |